Faculty

 Kathleen Carlson, Ph.D. (associate; Public Health/VA) is an Associate Professor of Epidemiology at the Oregon Health & Science University-Portland State University School of Public Health, and a Core Investigator with the VA Portland Health Care System’s Health Services Research Center of Innovation.
 Dr. Carlson completed her BS degree at Oregon State University, and her MS and PhD degrees at the University of Minnesota School of Public Health, focused on injury and violence epidemiology.
 Dr. Carlson’s research examines the spectrum of injury and violence prevention, from the epidemiology of intentional and unintentional injuries to the rehabilitation of military veterans with combat injuries and comorbid mental health disorders.
 Her current research grants examine gun violence and other firearm-related injuries, opioid-related injuries, and the short- and long-term functional outcomes of veterans’ traumatic brain injury.
 Dr. Carlson teaches and mentors MPH and PhD students in epidemiology and research methodology, and directs the health services research postdoctoral fellowship program at the Portland VA.
 She also leads the OHSU Gun Violence as a Public Health Issue Advisory Committee, an effort focused on using a public health lens to reduce firearm-related injury and death in Oregon and nationwide.
 Her leadership roles with national injury prevention organizations include serving on the Board of Directors for the Society for Advancement of Violence and Injury Research and with the Injury Control and Emergency Health Services section of the American Public Health Association.

 Jason I. Chen, Ph.D. (associate; Psychiatry/VA) in Clinical Psychology from the University of South Florida.
-Dr. Chen is the Chair of the Curriculum Committee for the Clinical Psychology PhD Program at OHSU and an Assistant Professor of Psychiatry.
-He is also a Core Investigator at the VA HSR&D Center to Improve Veteran Involvement in Care (CIVIC) located with the VA Portland Health Care System.
-He is currently funded on a 5-year, VA HSR&D Career Development Award titled, "Enhancing Social Connectedness Among Veterans at High Risk for Suicide through Community Engagement," (CDA 18-185; IK2HX002787).
+Dr. Chen is an Associate Professor of Psychiatry.
+He is also a Core Investigator at the VA HSR&D Center to Improve Veteran Involvement in Care (CIVIC) located within the VA Portland Health Care System.
 His research lab, the Connecting Communities for Suicide Prevention Lab (CCSP), studies suicide prevention for high-risk populations with a focus on military veterans, community-based approaches, and help-seeking processes.
-Clinically, Dr. Chen provides supervision on suicide-specific interventions and adapting evidence-based psychotherapies to acute care and non-traditional settings.
+Clinically, Dr. Chen provides supervision on suicide program development and mental health promotion opportunities for interested learners.

 Amanda Chiapa, Ph.D. (associate; Pediatrics) in Clinical Psychology from Arizona State University.
 Dr. Chiapa is the Division JEDI Associate Director and the transitioning director of the Pediatric Psychology Consult/Liaison Service at Doernbecher Children’s Hospital.
 She is passionate about helping reduce health disparities across marginalized or underserved populations.
 She has particular interests related to grief, anxiety, complex medical illness, and considering the role that social determinants of health may play in coping and managing illness and loss.
 Her research interests focus on program development and evaluation of interventions and educational efforts aimed at promoting well-being across patients, trainees, and providers in the health care setting.

 Nathan F. Dieckmann, Ph.D. (associate; School of Nursing) in Psychology/Decision Sciences from the University of Oregon.
-Dr. Dieckmann is an Associate Professor and is the director the Statistics Core in the School of Nursing.
+Dr. Dieckmann is a Professor, Director of the Statistics Core and Interim PhD Program Director in the School of Nursing.
 Areas of statistical expertise include structural equation modeling, longitudinal modeling, and psychometrics.
 Dr. Dieckmann also conducts basic and applied research in the decision sciences and risk communication.
 His current work is focused on how people understand and use uncertainty in a range of decision contexts.
 Other current areas of interest include understanding public perceptions of conflicting scientific information, when and why people trust predictive algorithms in health and beyond (e.g., artificial intelligence), and examining the causes and impacts of trust in science more generally.

 Alexander Dufford, Ph.D. (associate, Psychiatry) is an Assistant Professor in the Department of Psychiatry at OHSU.
 He trained in developmental psychology and developmental cognitive neuroscience at the University of Denver and completed a postdoctoral fellowship focusing on infant neuroimaging and machine learning approaches at the Yale School of Medicine and Yale Child Study Center.
 Dr. Dufford is the director of the InterGenerational Neuroimaging (IGN) Lab at OHSU.
 The research goals of the lab are to understand the brain mechanisms underlying risk for psychopathology in the peripartum period and infancy using an intergenerational approach (both parent and child).
 The lab’s primary investigative tool is MRI in which the lab leverages large open-source MRI datasets as well as collects densely sampled and/or datasets with deep phenotyping.
 The lab’s parent-focused studies are driven by an interest in the brain changes across the postpartum period and how they may be associated with depression or anxiety.
 The lab’s child-focused studies are driven by an interest in early neural markers (such as in infancy) of internalizing disorders.
 In addition, the IGN Lab is interested in how interventions may buffer against risk for psychopathology for both parent and child and how this can be understood using neuroscientific methods.